IanStarnes/Barbara-And-Ian/Research Project/Research_Report.md

 | Brown Paper Towels    | 1900                | 0.09          |
 | Coffee Filter   | 1650                 | 0.58
 <p align="center">
-<b>Table 2</b>: Measured flow rates of different mesh sizes
+<b>Table 2</b>: Different filter materials characteristics

 We deduced that the optimal filter would strike a balance between pressure and as well as prevent activated carbon entering the system.
 As mentioned in the procedure, we made calibrated the photometer register different activated carbon concentrations.
 This was done after the run for white paper towels, hence why there is no data for the activated carbon concentration in Table Two.

 Focusing on brown paper towels and coffee filters in Table Two, it is evident that there are pros and cons for the two materials The brown paper towels caused a greater increase in pressure than the coffee filter.
-However, te
+However, the activated carbon concentration for the brown paper towel is less than that of the coffee filter.
+This shows that the brown paper towels was a better barrier against activated carbon entering the system.
+The trade-off is important to consider because though the goal is to stop activated carbon entering the system, we do not want to great of an increase in pressure.
+Increase in pressure could be an indicator that total volume of water treated might not be what it appears.